BOOKS AVAILABLE FROM

 Ederington's History of Fairfield County, South Carolina.
 Soft cover, 120 pages, indexed.
 Price $20.00.
 This work is a short history of the central South Carolina county of Fairfield.
 While it is not what we would term a county history today, it contains recollections of events and people not found elsewhere.
 Some people and families mentioned are David R. Evans, Richard Winn, Lewis, Pickett, Gaither, Lyles, Buchanan, W. W. Boyce, Feaster, Coleman, Ederington, Woodward, Wright, and others.

 Union County South Carolina Deed Abstracts, Volume II: Deed Books G-K 1800-1811 [1769-1811] by Brent H. Holcomb.
-Hard cover, 320 pages, indexed.
+Soft cover, 320 pages, indexed.
 Price $35.00.

 Union County South Carolina Deed Abstracts, Volume III: Deed Books L-P 1811-1820 [1770-1820] by Brent H. Holcomb.
-Hard cover, 305 pages, indexed.
+Soft cover, 305 pages, indexed.
 Price $35.00 plus mailing.
 While the deeds in these deed books were recorded between 1811 and 1820, within these deed books are instruments dating from a much earlier time, some as early as 1770.

 Union County, South Carolina Deed Abstracts Volume IV by Brent H. Holcomb.
 Hard cover, 284 pages, indexed. $35.00.
 While the deeds in these deed books were recorded between 1820 and 1828, within these deed books are instruments dating from a much earlier time, some as early as 1779.